hypercubed-music/LeafOS/README.md

 - GUI for launching programs
 - WiFi co-processor for downloading files (maybe a really basic web browser)
 - Basic text editor

+Right now it runs on the Adafruit Feather M4 Express, with a trinket M0 running a usb coprocessor (https://github.com/gdsports/usbhostcopro), and a 3.5 inch screen (Adafruit 2050)